 The NextGen aren’t purely expecting you to sell them something – they’re expecting you (your brand, at least) to help them create a better world.
-Next-generation consumers are more than happy to get involved in the cause but they expect the brand to make the first move.
+NextGen consumers are more than happy to get involved, but they expect the brand to make the first move.
 If you’re a brand custodian, this means reducing your waste, potentially becoming more environmentally-friendly.
 It means standing for something!

-Of course, “standing for something” can go awfully wrong, especially if your stance is not aligned with your organizational DNA; that’s a surefire way to lose credibility (and maybe even market share).
+Of course, ‘standing for something’ can go awfully wrong, especially if your stance is not in line with your organizational DNA.
+This a surefire way to lose credibility (and maybe even market share).
 Brand custodians, your stance must be aligned to your brand image – Nike’s campaign featuring Colin Kaepernick is an excellent example of this.
-Yes, Nike’s stance led to protests at first but this stance is deeply interconnected with its DNA, which made the campaign infinitely more credible and ended up working wonderfully.
+Yes, Nike’s stance led to protests at first but this stance is deeply interconnected with its DNA.
+That is how the campaign became infinitely more credible and ended up working wonderfully.

-People don’t trust brands, they trust people, and if they say they “trust a brand” it’s because they had an exceedingly pleasant (and credible) interaction with a human representing that brand.
+People don’t trust brands, they trust people.
+And if they say they ‘trust a brand’, it’s because of an exceedingly pleasant (and credible) interaction with a human representing that brand.
 For brands to be trusted, there needs to be a human component.
-It’s about creating more “touchability” to build trust with consumers.
+It’s about creating more ‘touchability’ to build trust with consumers.
 People need a connection to another human.
-That doesn’t necessarily mean the CEO has to be on the frontlines, fielding consumer queries daily, but you’ll be surprised how quickly you can build affection and credibility if you allow your consumers (especially the NextGen) to engage with a human beyond the organizational firewall.
+That doesn’t necessarily mean the CEO has to be on the front lines, fielding consumer queries daily.
+But you’ll be surprised how quickly you can build affection and credibility if you allow your consumers (especially NextGen) to engage with a human beyond the organizational firewall.

 NextGen consumers (although, not exclusively) want to know who is making their products.
 They want to understand under which circumstances and conditions these products are being manufactured.
 They want to understand the true cost.
 Kettle Chips is using track-and-trace codes on every bag of chips so purchasers can see videos of the potato farmers growing the potatoes used.
 Having a human on the frontlines with whom these consumers can engage openly and honestly will increase your level of transparency and boost the consumer’s level of trust in you.